stungeye/Applied-Math-For-Games-1/docs/07-fetching-data/feteching-data.md

 # Fetching Data with the Fetch API
 {: .no_toc }

-In this module we'll explore a client-side Javascript technique called AJAX that allows us to make our applications more dynamic by fetching data directly from an URL or an API.
+In this module we'll explore using the Fetch API to download data directly from an URL or an API.

 ## Table of Contents
 {: .no_toc }